GNOME/loupe/README.md

 ## Conduct

-GNOME Image Viewer operates under the GNOME Code Of Conduct.
+Loupe operates under the GNOME Code Of Conduct.
 See the full text of the Code Of Conduct [here](CODE_OF_CONDUCT.md).